kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Mesh Introduction.md

 In practical terms, VPNs offer better encryption than standard mesh traffic, making it difficult to [[Tracking#Physical Tracking|sniff]] your connections, though you can still be [[Tracking|tracked]].
 If one of the nodes within the VPN is hacked, however, that traffic becomes vulnerable.

 ## Tiered Systems
 Hypercorp networks, habitats, and similar large systems operate on a tiered model.
 In order to access one particular device or network, you may first need to access the nodes or networks tiered above it.
 Nodes in a lower tier will only communicate with recognized devices in the tier above them.
 Usually the deeper you go, the harder the security gets.
-Tiered systems can sometimes be defeated with [[Devices & Authentication#Spoofing|spoofing attacks]], by faking signals from a node in the tier above.
+Tiered systems can sometimes be defeated with [[Devices#Spoofing|spoofing attacks]], by faking signals from a node in the tier above.
 ## Air-Gapped Systems
 The most heavily secured systems are air-gapped -- physically separated from the mesh.
 They may be hardwired, lacking wireless transceivers, or enclosed within radio-proof barriers.
 The only way to access such systems is physically, either directly plugging in, defeating the radio-blocking enclosure, or somehow attaching a wireless transceiver to the system.